UrasGungorPhys/UrasGungorPhys/README.md

 - 👋 Hi, I’m @UrasGungorPhys
-- 👀 I’m interested in Astrophysics!
+- 👀 I’m interested in particle physics and astrophysics!
-- 🌱 I’m currently learning to simulate physical systems.
+- 🌱 I’m currently learning simulation techniques along with data science, using Python, Julia and Geant4.

 <!---